giovi321/log-triage/docs/getting-started.md

 - **Pipelines** describe how to group lines and which classifier to apply.
 - **Modules** describe when and how to run a pipeline against a specific file.

+You can create or refine these settings in the Web UI's config editor and regex lab instead of editing YAML by hand, which speeds up iteration.

 ## Run the CLI

 Activate your virtual environment and call the CLI module.
 The examples assume your `config.yaml` sits in the project root.